-Rami performs at concert halls, cafés, theatres, clubs, and festivals worldwide with groups such as AlSarah & the Nubatones, Zikrayat, Raquy & the Cavemen, Alhambra, Alwan Ensemble, and Cafe Antarsia Ensemble.
+Rami performs at concert halls, cafés, theatres, clubs, and festivals worldwide with groups such AlSarah & the Nubatones, Zikrayat, and Raquy DÜM.

-Rami plays both Arabic and Turkish style on the tabla and other drums..
+Rami plays both Arabic and Turkish style on the tabla and other drums in the percussion family.
 The darbuka, aka doumbek or Arabic tabla, is a chalice drum.
 It holds an ocean of sounds.
 Its voice gauges the tempo and feel of Middle Eastern music.